lshift-de/typesetr2/README.md

 ### Dependencies

  - Simple Build Tool - install the latest version of [sbt](http://www.scala-sbt.org/)
- - Pandoc - requires a local build of the [master](http://pandoc.org/installing.html) branch that contains our latest changes.
-Since some of our PRs may still be in the queue to the official master we have a [fork]() and a special branch called `master-typesetr` that contains the latest changes.
-Same applied to Pandoc's definitions, [pandoc-types]().
+ - Pandoc - requires a local build of the [master](http://pandoc.org/installing.html) branch that contains our latest contributions (there was no release that contains them, yet).
+Since some of our PRs may still be in the queue to the official master we have a [fork of Pandoc](https://github.com/hubertp-lshift/pandoc) and a special branch called `master-typesetr` that contains the latest changes.
+Same applied to Pandoc's definitions, [pandoc-types](https://github.com/hubertp-lshift/pandoc-types).
  - Scala - (optional) `sbt` handles all the compilation process and provides a console but you may still find it useful

 ### Compiling and running